samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 ### Titles

 A politically powerful figure has the ability to dispense titles.
 A title often comes with a parcel of land (see above).
 For example, a character might be awarded the title Earl of Stormriver or Countess of Dun Fjord, along with a parcel of land that includes a settlement or region of the same name.
-Archfey are fond of granting whimsical (and alliterative) titles, such as Chancellor of Chocolates or Grand Duke of Giggles, which might come with minor supernatural gifts (see “[Supernatural Gifts](#SupernaturalGifts)” in this chapter) rather than land.
+Archfey are fond of granting whimsical (and alliterative) titles, such as Chancellor of Chocolates or Grand Duke of Giggles, which might come with minor supernatural gifts (see "[Supernatural Gifts](#SupernaturalGifts)" in this chapter) rather than land.

 A character can hold more than one title, and in a feudal society, those titles can be passed down to (or distributed among) one’s children.
 A character who holds a title is expected to act in a manner befitting that title.
 By decree, titles can be stripped away if the character fails to meet the obligations and responsibilities that come with the title.